Why Cash Runway Matters, How to Calculate it & Make it More Efficient

 There are two ways to calculate runway.
 The first is to divide your total cash by your company’s average monthly net burn (the difference between cash in and cash out).

 The second is to divide your total cash by your company’s expected future monthly burn rate.
-This is the recommended method for companies expecting material changes in the business, such as investments, lump sum payments, or increases in headcount or expenses.
+This is the recommended method for companies expecting material changes in the business, such as investments, lump sum payments, or increases in headcount or operating expenses.

 Cash Runway Formula